tyea/larareactphp/README.md

 ## Development

-This package ships with a Bash script for automatically rerunning the `php artisan serve:reactphp` command upon changes to your application.
+There's a Bash script for automatically rerunning the `php artisan serve:reactphp` command upon changes to your application.

 ```
 bash vendor/bin/larareactphp